complete-dope/complete-dope.github.io/_posts/2025-02-10-WebScraping.md

 # Learning to scrape web

-The modern web is dynamic, so we need to use a tool that can atleast scrape dynamic content and get the relevant resutls
+The modern web is dynamic, so we need to use a tool that can atleast scrape dynamic content and get the relevant results

 The static scraping sites like : Requests , cheerio, they dont work for dynamic site